 Typical Product Supply Chain

-Vaisala’s direct suppliers are typically located close to its manufacturing sites and R&D. The company sources components and mechanical parts primarily from Finland, Western-Europe, and the United States, and to a lesser extent from Asia Pacific (APAC).
-Raw materials used in Vaisala’s own sensor factory are currently sourced exclusively from Europe.
+Vaisala’s direct suppliers are typically located close to its manufacturing sites and R&D. We purchase subassemblies, components, and mechanical parts mainly from Finland and other European countries as well as the United States.
 The upstream supply chains resemble those of other typical global electronic manufacturing industry supply chains.
 In addition to the sensor factory in Helsinki, Finland, which produces sensors for all product families, Vaisala’s manufacturing involves assembly, configuration, and calibration of electronic and mechanical equipment.

 Typically, our products are highly customized according to customer specifications, and therefore all products are made to order, thus keeping inventories of finished goods low.
 Final products are shipped directly to customers from the manufacturing sites in Helsinki and in Boulder, Colorado.

 Vaisala has categorized suppliers into direct and indirect suppliers.
-Direct suppliers include sub-categories Mechanics, Electronics and Electro Mechanics, and Manufacturing partners.
-In addition, inside of both categories, suppliers are divided into four supplier groups depending on a supplier’s relationship with Vaisala.
+Inside of both categories, suppliers are divided into four supplier groups depending on their relationship with Vaisala.
 The supplier categorization model consists of potential, approved, preferred and strategic suppliers.
 This categorization enables continuous improvement, idea and risk sharing and aligning of strategies and long term objectives between Vaisala and the supplier.

 Suppliers are very important to Vaisala, and a lot of effort is placed on Supplier Relationship Management (SRM).
 To support this work, a supplier scorecard is updated and reviewed annually for defined key suppliers.
 The performance indicators in the area of sustainability cover environmental, social and governance issues.
 The social indicators measure workplace safety and the environmental indicator measures waste recovery rate of the supplier.
 It is important both for Vaisala and many of its customers that the same supplier requirements are applied through the whole supply chain.
 We aim to raise sustainability standards throughout the supply chain by working with our suppliers, encouraging them to improve their management system and to implement similar processes with their own suppliers.
 A governance indicator measures how well the supplier manages these requirements in their own supply chain.